nikrb/iCoreData/README.md

+swift example on ns core data:

+http://jamesonquave.com/blog/core-data-in-swift-tutorial-part-1/

-swift example on ns core data. http://jamesonquave.com/blog/core-data-in-swift-tutorial-part-1/ It's out of date now but best I found so far.
+It's out of date now but best I found so far.
+This repo contains fixes to make it work with xcode 7.2.1 ios 9.2.